15 Types of Salamanders in New York

 12. Long-tailed Salamander

-The long-tailed salamander is a small, slender amphibian that lives on or near land and is found throughout North America.
+The long-tailed salamander is a small, slender amphibian that lives on or near land throughout North America.

-These types of salamanders in New York are usually a dark brown color with a light stripe running down the length of their back.
+These salamanders in New York are usually a dark brown with a light stripe running down the length of their back.
 A long-tailed salamander usually has an average lifespan of four years.

 These creatures are typically nocturnal, meaning they come out at night and spend their days hidden under rocks or logs.